 Goodwill represents the excess acquisition cost of an acquired entity over the estimated fair values assigned to the net tangible and identifiable intangible assets acquired.
-Goodwill is not amortized, but rather is reviewed for impairment annually or more frequently if facts or circumstances indicate that its carrying amount may not be recoverable.
+Goodwill is not amortized, but rather is reviewed for impairment as of April 1 of each year or more frequently if facts or circumstances indicate that its carrying amount may not be recoverable.

 The Company has determined that there are two reporting units for the purpose of the goodwill impairment test.
-An entity has the option to perform a qualitative assessment to determine whether it is more-likely-than-not that the fair value of the reporting unit is less than its carrying amount prior to performing a quantitative impairment test.
+An entity first has the option to perform a qualitative assessment to determine whether it is more-likely-than-not that the fair value of the reporting unit is less than its carrying amount, or to bypass the qualitative assessment and perform a quantitative assessment.
 The qualitative assessment evaluates various factors, such as macroeconomic conditions, industry and market conditions, cost factors, recent events, and financial trends that may impact the fair value of the reporting unit.
 If it is determined that the estimated fair value of the reporting unit is more-likely-than-not less than its carrying amount, including goodwill, a quantitative assessment is required.
 Otherwise, no further analysis is required.
+As of April 1, 2024, the Company elected to bypass the qualitative assessment and perform a quantitative assessment.

 If a quantitative assessment is performed, a reporting unit's fair value is compared to its carrying amount.
-A reporting unit's fair value is determined based upon consideration of various valuation methodologies, including the income approach, which utilizes projected future cash flows discounted at rates commensurate with the risks involved, and multiples of current and future earnings, and market approach, which utilizes a selection of guideline public companies.
+A reporting unit's fair value is determined based upon consideration of various valuation methodologies, including the income approach, which utilizes projected future cash flows discounted at rates commensurate with the risks involved and the market approach, which utilizes multiples of current and future earnings based on a selection of guideline public companies.
 If the fair value of a reporting unit is less than its carrying amount, an impairment charge is recognized for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized cannot exceed the total amount of goodwill allocated to that reporting unit.